ivan-tkatchev/tab/README.md

 Why another programming language?
 Because `tab` is a special programming language unlike any other:

 * It's statically-typed and type-infered.
-* It also infers memory consumption and guarantees O(n) memory use.</li>
+* It also infers memory consumption and guarantees O(n) memory use.
-* It is designed for concise one-liner computations right in the shell prompt.</li>
+* It is designed for concise one-liner computations right in the shell prompt.
-* It features both a mathematics library and a set of data slicing and aggregation primitives.</li>
+* It features both a mathematics library and a set of data slicing and aggregation primitives.
 * It is faster than all other interpreted languages with a similar scope.
-(Perl, Python, awk, ...)</li>
+(Perl, Python, awk, ...)
 * It is not Turing-complete.
-(But can compute virtually anything nonetheless.)</li>
+(But can compute virtually anything nonetheless.)
-* It is self-contained: distributed as a single statically linked binary and nothing else.</li>
+* It is self-contained: distributed as a single statically linked binary and nothing else.
-* It has no platform dependencies.</li>
+* It has no platform dependencies.

 You can think of `tab` as a kind of general-purpose query language for text files.